edenjamsalem/libft/README.md

 ## 🗣️ About

-> _The aim of this project is to code a custom C library to be used in all your future projects._
+> _The aim of this project is to code a custom C library to be used in all future projects._

-For more detailed information, look at the [**subject of this project.**](https://github.com/eamsalem/libft/subject.pdf)
+For more detailed information, look at the [**subject of this project.**](https://github.com/edenjamsalem/libft/subject.pdf)

 ## List of functions from the subject:

-> _**Many other useful custom functions have been since_
+> _**Many other useful custom functions have been added since_

 ### Functions from `<ctype.h>` library